How To Bake A Nikon Cake

 Step 2 – Prepare The Camera Pieces

-This is where we cut the cake to a few solid pieces.
+This is where we cut the cake into a few solid pieces.
 Each piece will be part of the finished camera.
-It is important to be as precise as you can on this one, as the fondant will wrap around the curves of the cake.
-Clean cake = Smooth camera; Shabby Cake = I really have to hold myself so this will not turn to a camera brand flame war.
+It is important to be as precise as possible on this one, as the fondant will wrap around the curves of the cake.
+Clean cake = Smooth camera; Shabby Cake = I really have to hold myself so this will not turn into a camera brand flame war.
 So, make sure you use a sharp knife.

 The big chunk on the left is the camera body